Guide to Radiocarbon Sampling

 • Aluminum foil: A clean surface, disposable between samples

-• Methanol or isopropyl alcohol for cleaning tools (do not use ethanol)
+• Methanol or isopropyl alcohol for cleaning tools (do not use ethanol; and do not use scented hand sanitizer)

 • Kimwipes